 Falling victim to an accident can be devastating and life-altering.
 The unfortunate fact is that, car, workplace, and other accidents are far too common in modern society.

-A personal injury claim is brought about after a person (or persons) become injured due to the negligence of another party or entity.
+A personal injury claim is brought about after a person (or persons) becomes injured due to the negligence of another party or entity.
 The objective of the personal injury process is to recover financial compensation following your accident-related injuries.
-The State of Nevada provides a two-year statute of limitations to file a claim following an accident-injury; however, to receive the best possible outcome, our Las Vegas car accident lawyer recommends you file as soon as you have become injured.
+The State of Nevada provides a two-year statute of limitations to file a claim following an accident injury; however, to receive the best possible outcome, we recommend you file as soon as you have become injured.

 Read: When Should I Hire A Personal Injury Lawyer?

 Here are the below-recommended steps you take immediately following your accident injury: